endlessm/flatpak-bundler/README.md

 ### bundle(manifest, buildOptions, callback)

 `flatpak-bundler` provides a single method, `bundle`, which takes an app manifest, a build options object, and a completion callback.

 Both the manifest and options objects support both camelCase and dash-separated variants of any option.

-The callback with be called with an error followed by the finalized manifest and buildOptions objects used, after default values have been applied.
+The callback with be called with `callback(error, finalBuildOptions)` arguments.
+The finalBuildOptions contains the build options after default values have been applied.
+Useful to read out the workingDir, for example.

 ### Manifest
-The manifest argument will match the `flatpak-builder` manifest format exactly with two extra options.
- - **files**: should be a list of source and dest tuples.
-Source should be a relative or absolute path to file or directory to copy into the flatpak, and dest should be a path to copy to within `/app` (e.g. `/share/applications/`)
- - **symlinks**: should be a list of target and path symlink tuples.
-Target can be either a relative or absolute path inside `/app`, and path should be a absolute path in `/app` to create the symlink at.

-Other import manifest options
- - **id**: will default to the top level package.json homepage domain name + package name
- - **runtime**: will default to org.freedesktop.Platform
- - **sdk**: will default to org.freedesktop.Sdk
+This matches the format for flatpak-builder app manifests, with a few extra options added and camelCase variants supported.
+For complete documentation of the manifest format read `man flatpak-builder`.

+ - **id**: Required.
+The application id.
+ - **runtime**: Required.
+The runtime for your flatpak application.
+ - **sdk**: Required.
+The sdk for your flatpak application.
+ - **base**: An app to inherit from.
+Use the app as a "base" for `/app` contents.
- - **finishArgs**: arguments to pass to `flatpak build-finish`.
+ - **finishArgs**: The arguments to pass to `flatpak build-finish`.
 Use this to add sandbox permissions.
+See the [Electron app example](#electron-app) for some common app permissions.
- - **modules**: if you need to build other software modules into you flatpak app (anything not already in your runtime), you can specify them here.
+ - **modules**: If you need to build other software modules into you flatpak app (anything not already in your runtime or base app), you can specify them here.

-Run man `flatpak-builder` for a more thorough list of manifest options.
+In addition to standard manifest options, the following extra options are supported.
+ - **files**: Files to copy directly into the app.
+Should be a list of [source, dest] tuples.
+Source should be a relative/absolute path to a file/directory to copy into the flatpak, and dest should be the path inside the app install prefix (e.g. `/share/applications/`)
+ - **symlinks**: Symlinks to create in the app files.
+Should be a list of [target, location] symlink tuples.
+Target can be either a relative or absolute path inside the app install prefix, and location should be a absolute path inside the prefix to create the symlink at.
+ - **extraExports**: Files to export outside of the flatpak sandbox, in addition to the application desktop file, icons and appstream.
+File basename *must* be prefixed with the app id.
+Should not be needed for common use.
+ - **runtimeFlatpakref**: A pathname or url to a flatpakref file to use to auto install the runtime.
+ - **sdkFlatpakref**: A pathname or url to a flatpakref file to use to auto install the sdk.
+ - **baseFlatpakref**: A pathname or url to a flatpakref file to use to auto install the base app.

 ### Build Options
+ - **autoInstallRuntime**: Install/update the runtime while building.
+Defaults to true if runtimeFlatpakref is set in the manifest.
+ - **autoInstallSdk**: Install/update the sdk while building.
+Defaults to true if sdkFlatpakref is set in the manifest.
+ - **autoInstallBase**: Install/update the base app while building.
+Defaults to true if baseFlatpakref is set in the manifest.
- - **arch**: the architecture to build the flatpak bundle for.
+ - **arch**: The architecture for the flatpak bundle. x86_64, i386 or arm.
- - **workingDir**: the working directory to call `flatpak-builder` from.
+ - **workingDir**: The working directory to call `flatpak-builder` from.
    Defaults to a new tmp directory.
- - **buildDir**: the directory to build the application in.
+ - **buildDir**: The directory to build the application in.
 Defaults to `${workingDir}/build`
- - **repoDir**: the directory for a flatpak repo, can be used to publish to an existing repo.
+ - **repoDir**: The directory for a flatpak repo, can be used to publish to an existing repo.
 Defaults to `${workingDir}/repo`
+ - **cleanTmpdirs**: Cleanup any tmp directories created during the build on process exit.
+Defaults to true.
+Set false for easier debugging.
- - **bundlePath**: output location for a single file version of the flatpak.
+ - **bundlePath**: Output location for a single file version of the flatpak.
 If non supplied, the single file flatpak will not be created.
- - **bundleRepoUrl**: repo url for the single file bundle.
+ - **bundleRepoUrl**: Repo url for the single file bundle.
 Installing the bundle will automatically configure a remote for this URL.
- - **subject**: the single line subject to use for the flatpak repo commit message
+ - **subject**: The single line subject to use for the flatpak repo commit message.
- - **body**: the description to use for the flatpak repo commit message
+ - **body**: The description to use for the flatpak repo commit message.
- - **gpgSign**: the gpg key to use to sign the flatpak repo and bundle file
+ - **gpgSign**: The gpg key to use to sign the flatpak repo and bundle file.
- - **gpgHomedir**: the gpg homedir to use when signing
+ - **gpgHomedir**: The gpg homedir to use when signing.
- - **extraFlatpakBuilderArgs**: list of extra arguments to pass to the `flatpak-builder` command
+ - **extraFlatpakBuilderArgs**: List of extra arguments to pass to the `flatpak-builder` command.
+ - **extraFlatpakBuildExportArgs**: List of extra arguments to pass to the `flatpak build-export` command.
- - **extraFlatpakBuildBundleArgs**: list of extra arguments to pass to the `flatpak-builder` command
+ - **extraFlatpakBuildBundleArgs**: List of extra arguments to pass to the `flatpak build-bundle` command.

 ### Logging
 To turn on debugging output set the DEBUG environment variable